 Chamberlin Powell and Bon may not have objected very hard.
 Pick hammered concrete did not have to be a compromise to them.
 They might even have preferred it.
 The use of crudely finished concrete had been championed by Le Corbusier.
 In one of his buildings, Maison Jaoul, Le Corbusier had used crude concrete barrel vaults combined with oak woodwork and rustic brickwork.
 Perhaps the architects included this building in their travels.
 Certainly the use of barrel-vaulted roofs for the terrace blocks is one of the most characteristic motifs of the Barbican.
 Chamberlin Powell & Bon first pioneered the pick-hammering of concrete in their earlier Golden Lane Estate development for the City.

 Concrete for the buildings and the balustrades of the podium was all batched, mixed and then poured in sections on site.
 In some columns you can see the rings indicating where one level of concrete was poured into a holding tube, set, and then a new load was poured on top.
 Left as it was, the columns would have looked roughly like bamboo.

 But the aesthetic effect that the Corporation and the architects then employed was to hammer the set concrete all over with pick axes.
 The idea was to get rid of the horizontal joints between the successive sections of concrete by hammering the entire surface.
 As tiny chunks were knocked out, this gave what they called a ‘pick hammered’ effect.

-A deep pick hammered finish was used on the outside of the buildings.
-You will see it in all the walls and columns.
-The architects first pioneered it in their earlier Golden Lane Estate development.
+Deep pick hammered finish was used on all the concrete walls and columns of the outside of the buildings on the Barbican Estate.
 It was quite successful.
 Columns do seem to be single monolithic structures.
 But if you look closely at some of them you can still perceive the different parts beneath the surface.
 A softer brush hammered texture is used inside buildings on stairs and landings.